 Key Indian Equity Market Indices Open Higher

-On a positive note, Nasdaq closed in green, up by 0.73 pct while FTSE 100 was also up by 0.15 pct at the closing on Wednesday.
+Overnight Nasdaq closed in green, up by 0.23 pct while FTSE 100 was in red, down by 0.47 pct at the closing on Wednesday.

 Type the characters you see in the picture